xprazak2/grapple/docs/foreman_demo.md

 Prerequisities for the next steps:
 * Ansible
-* CRC with `oc` client configured locally and user account with sufficient permissions to create cluster-wide resources
+* CRC with `oc` client configured locally and user account with sufficient permissions to create cluster-wide resources OR minkube with kubectl

+## CRC

 To run a playbook against your [CRC](https://github.com/code-ready/crc) cluster, execute: